eclipse-platform/eclipse.platform.ui/docs/Status_Handling_Best_Practices.md

 Introduction
 ============

-In software engineering and hardware engineering, serviceability is also known as supportability, and is one of the -ilities or aspects.
-It refers to the ability of technical support personnel to debug or perform root cause analysis in pursuit of solving a problem with a product. \[ [http://en.wikipedia.org/wiki/Serviceability](http://en.wikipedia.org/wiki/Serviceability)\]
+In software engineering serviceability is also known as supportability, and refers to the ability to debug or perform root cause analysis in pursuit of solving a problem with a product.

-One of the feature of Serviceability includes the logging of state and the notification of the user.
+Serviceability includes the logging of state and the notification of the user.

-Eclipse already provides different framework to manage the Log file as well as Dialog to notify the user.
-In Eclipse 3.3 we introduce a framework that will make the logging and Dialog consistent across the Eclipse platform.
-This new framework also allows provider to plug-in their diagnosis tools, providing extra value to the user.
+Eclipse provides a framework to manage the Log file as well as Dialog to notify the user.
+This framework allows provider to plug-in their diagnosis tools, providing extra value to the user.

-This paper will explain the best practices a developer should follow to exploit this new framework appropriately using the IStatus class.
-The second part will explain to plug-in provider how to exploit the new ‘StatusHandler’ model, allowing them to contribute to the user interface as well as managing the IStatus we are about to show or log.
+This paper explains the best practices of using the IStatus class.
+The second part explains to plug-in provider how to exploit the new ‘StatusHandler’ model, allowing them to contribute to the user interface as well as managing the IStatus we are about to show or log.

 Before we investigate IStatus, we need to agree on a couple basic principle about logging and error message rendering.

-Eclipse UI best practices about Common Error Message \[ [http://wiki.eclipse.org/index.php/UI\_Best\_Practices\_v3.x#Common\_Error_Messages](http://wiki.eclipse.org/index.php/UI_Best_Practices_v3.x#Common_Error_Messages)\]
+Eclipse UI best practices about [Common Error Message](https://eclipse-platform.github.io/ui-best-practices/#common_error_messages)

 Messages
 ========